top of page

 Cerro da Villa Roman ruins in Vilamoura mark the area's rich ancient past.
 The Roman villa includes baths, necropolis, and a fish-salting establishment, along with two homes (the main ones near the port) and dams.
 The archaeological site presents the remains of a Roman villa and bath complex, showing this corner "underneath" everyday life for its native Romans.

 Contemplate the near-intact mosaics and a labyrinth of ancient chambers that once hummed with human endeavor.
-Head inland to the Roman Ruins of Cerro da Vila for a taste of architecture from one facet of this region's history.
+Head inland to the Roman Ruins of Cerro da Vila for a glimpse into the architecture of one facet of this region's history.

 7. Mexilhoeira Grande